Home Sweet

 "Home Sweet" is a song recorded by American country music singer Russell Dickerson.
-It was released on January 11, 2021 as second single from his second studio album Southern Symphony.
+It was released on January 11, 2021 as a second single from his second studio album Southern Symphony.
 The song was co-written by Lady A's Charles Kelley, Casey Brown and Dickerson, who also produced by Dann Huff.
 A remix featuring Lady A themselves was released on November 19, 2021.
 The song peaked at number 11 on the Billboard Country Airplay chart, becoming Dickerson's first major-label single to miss number one.

 Background

 "Home Sweet" is inspired by Dickerson's wife, Kailey.
 They announced that they are expecting their first child in April 2021.
-In an interview, he said: “This song is as real as it gets.
+In an interview, he said: "This song is as real as it gets.
 The week Kailey and I got home from our honeymoon my income stopped.
-I was in between deals and we were flat broke,” Dickerson explained about the new track.
-“Now we just moved into our new house and have a baby on the way so yeah, ‘Home Sweet’ is about as spot on real life as it gets.”
+I was in between deals and we were flat broke", Dickerson explained about the new track.
+"Now we just moved into our new house and have a baby on the way so yeah, 'Home Sweet' is about as spot on real life as it gets".

 Music video

-The music video was released on February 3, 2021, which the eight-year anniversary of the day Dickerson proposed to his now-wife Kailey.
+The music video was released on February 3, 2021, which is the eight-year anniversary of the day Dickerson proposed to his now-wife Kailey.
 It shows Dickerson serenading Kailey with an acoustic song professing his love before getting down on one knee with a ring in hand, Kailey tearfully replying "yes" to the life-changing proposal, and goes on to characteristic clips from home-videos and self-shot footage from during the last eight years and their present-day marriage.